 Other side-effects you need to know about

-- Your child may feel sick or be sick (vomit) when they first start taking atenolol.
+Your child may feel sick or be sick (vomit) when they first start taking Atenolol.
 Giving the medicine with some food may help.
-If this is still a problem after a week, contact your doctor for advice.
+This effect should wear off after a few days as your child’s body gets used to the medicine.
+If it is still a problem after a week, contact your doctor for advice.

-- Your child may feel physically tired and they may have difficulty getting to sleep or nightmares.
+Your child may feel physically tired and they may have difficulty getting to sleep or have nightmares.